openeventdata/petrarch2/paper/paper.md

 PETRARCH2 has primarily been run using Treebank output from the Stanford CoreNLP system.
 It can be integrated with other software on the https://github.com/openeventdata/ site to handle either continuous near-real-time coding or batch coding, as well as auxiliary programs for geolocation and simple deduplication.

+As noted above, PETRARCH2 extracts structured political events from news stories.
+This software is aimed at users in the social sciences for whom the extracted political events can serve as basis for research into phenomenon of interest.
+Additionally, other users, such as data journalists, data scientists, and other analysts, can make use of the data generated via PETRARCH2 as a structured, common representation of news stories.

 # References